Lizards of Canada

 - Flatten and tilt their bodies to catch the slanting sun's rays

-- Preferred diet is ants, but also eat insects, snails and small
+- Preferred diet is ants, but also eat insects, snails and small snakes

 - Threatened by loss of habitat and agricultural development